mattermost/docs/source/preferences/manage-your-notifications.rst

 - In a web browser or the desktop app, select the **Settings** |gear| icon located in the top right corner of the screen to manage your notification preferences.
 - On mobile, tap your profile picture, then tap **Settings**, and **Notifications**.

-See the table below on `Mattermost notifications <#mattermost-notifications>`__ for details on customizing your notification experience based on your preferred Mattermost client.
+See the `Mattermost notifications <#default-notifications>`__ table below for details on customizing your notification experience based on your preferred Mattermost client.

 .. tip::

-  - From Mattermost v9.8, your desktop and mobile notification preferences have been combined together under **Settings > Notifications**.
+  From Mattermost v9.8, your desktop and mobile notification preferences have been combined together under **Settings > Notifications**.
 If you're using an older Mattermost release, you'll find these settings split out as desktop settings and mobile settings instead.

-Mattermost notifications
+Default notifications
 ------------------------

-Mattermost notifies you of new activity, including unread activity, messages, and :doc:`@mentions </preferences/manage-your-mentions-keyword-notifications>`, :doc:`keywords </preferences/manage-your-mentions-keywords-notifications>` you're actively watching, :doc:`thread replies </preferences/manage-your-thread-reply-notifications>`, and unread activity in :doc:`specific channels </preferences/manage-your-channel-specific-notifications>`.
+Mattermost notifies you of new activity, including unread activity, :ref:`direct <collaborate/channel-types:direct messages>` and :ref:`group <collaborate/channel-types:group messages>` messages, and :doc:`@mentions </preferences/manage-your-mentions-keyword-notifications>`, :doc:`keywords </preferences/manage-your-mentions-keywords-notifications>` you're actively watching, :doc:`thread replies </preferences/manage-your-thread-reply-notifications>`, and unread activity in :doc:`specific channels </preferences/manage-your-channel-specific-notifications>`.

-The table below lists the types of notifications available in Mattermost.
-Select the Mattermost clients you use to access Mattermost to learn more about notifications specific to that client.
+The table below lists the types of notifications you can expect to receive in Mattermost.
+Select your preferred Mattermost clients to learn more about client-specific notifications.

 +-----------------------+---------------------------------------------------+-------------------------------------------------------------------+
 | **Notification Type** | **Description**                                   | **Client Support**                                                |